grigorisg9gr/polynomial_nets/readme.rst

   :width: 400
   :alt: Generation results by Π-nets when trained on FFHQ.

-The image above shows synthesizes faces when using a generator that is a product of polynomials.
+The image above shows synthesizes faces.
+The generator is a Π-net, and more specifically a product of polynomials.

 .. image:: figures/dfaust.png